ACMFinance | Fast Property & Construction Finance

 We have put together a list of frequently asked finance questions.

 If all documentation is received and current, a bridging loan usually takes 2-5 business days to settle.
-It is possible to settle within 2-3 business days if the “LVR” is low and valuation assessments are simple and reliable (such as Government Rates notices).
+It is possible to settle within 2-4 business days if the “LVR” is low and valuation assessments are simple and reliable (such as Government Rates notices).
 The valuation assessment is the slowest portion of this process.

 When applying for an urgent short term loan it is beneficial to have all your documentation ready to settle the loan as quickly as possible.
 This can include current or older property valuations as well as your proposed repayment method (such as a sale, capital coming from development sales etc).

-Typically bridging finance is for 3-12months.
+Typically bridging finance is for 3 – 6 months.

 The term LVR stands for Loan to Value Ratio.
 It is the value of your property as a percentage of the property loan.
 It is calculated by taking the amount you plan to borrow divided by the price of your property.